What is abortion?

 > Each person is special to God: in St Matthew’s Gospel (in the New Testament), chapter 6, verse 26, Jesus said ‘Look at the birds of the air; they do not sow or reap or store food in barns, yet your heavenly Father feeds them.
 Are you not much more valuable than they?’

 > The killing of human beings is wrong.
 ‘You shall not murder’ is one of the Ten Commandments (see Exodus chapter 20, verse 13), on which Jews and Christians base their lives.
-Although sometimes translated as ‘You shall not kill’, the word the word ‘murder’ is better a better translation than ‘kill’, as it refers to a violent attack by an individual.
+Although sometimes translated as ‘You shall not kill’, the word ‘murder’ is better a better translation than ‘kill’, as it refers to a violent attack by an individual.

 Different Christian beliefs about abortion